 However, your strategy should be to leverage social media channels in whatever ways they are useful to your business today; be prepared for a change of rules at any given point, with little notice.

-I wholeheartedly agree with small business development and marketing expert Chris Brogan, who recently had this to say in his Sunday newsletter:
+I wholeheartedly agree with small business development and marketing expert Chris Brogan, who had this to say in a recent Sunday newsletter:

 The [Social Media] Companies Tune Their Platforms for Revenue